Post

 fwd->fd->bk_nextsize = victim->bk_nextsize->fd_nextsize = victim;

-• If the chunk is smaller than the smallest chunk in the bin this part is skipped.
+• If the chunk is not the smallest chunk to be added to the list then the following is executed.

 1